Frequently Asked Questions

 The Seminar is designed to help students examine the importance of social trust and the components of emotional intelligence required to sustain it.
 We also seek to enhance critical thinking skills and help students write persuasive, well-reasoned essays.

 The primary goal of our Seminar is about the why of cheating: “Why it is important to represent things truthfully?”
 “Why should students care about ethics when they get a job in business or in medicine?”
 “Why is it important to put honesty at the forefront of our lives?”
-However, our Blackboard course includes some plagiarism quizzes and modules to educate students on the basics of academic integrity and proper citation techniques.
+However, our Blackboard course includes some plagiarism quizzes and modules to educate students on the basics of academic integrity and proper citation techniques.3) What is the general format of the Seminar?

 The Academic Integrity Seminar is offered through an online Blackboard learning platform.
 The Blackboard platform is designed to enhance student engagement in an online setting that should be familiar to students.
 Students are usually assigned by referring educational institutions.
 Key components of the Seminar includes: 1.
 A learning module on the basics of academic integrity and proper citation techniques, with a quiz to test comprehension 2.
 Video content and interactive quizzes 3.
 Engaging readings, essay-style responses, and personalized review and feedback from our tutors 4.
-A certificate of completion that includes our tutor review and a copy of the student’s full essay responses
+A certificate of completion that includes our tutor review and a copy of the student’s full essay responses4) Do students receive individual attention?

 Yes.
 Personal attention is essential to what we do.
 This is not a machine-graded enterprise.
 We draw upon a common core of readings, but tutors frequently make additional suggestions tailored to individual students.